kard8/homebridge-rm-pro-codes/README.md

 # homebridge-rm-pro-codes
-A collection of IR hex codes compatible with home kit
+A collection of IR hex codes compatible with homebridge-rm and related plugins